Colleges within universities in the United Kingdom: University of Roehampton

+Each college has an elected president and vice-president.
+These, among with the university-wife sabbatical president and two sabbatical vice-presidents, make up the elected officers of Roehampton Students' Union.

+Former collegiate universities

 University of Kent

-All students at the University of Kent are part of one of the eight colleges.
-Each college has a Master, who is responsible for enforcing University regulations and ensuring safe student conduct.
-Each college also has an elected student committee.
-There are seven colleges (Eliot, Rutherford, Keynes, Darwin, Turing, Park Wood, and Woolf) on the Canterbury campus, with Woolf being "mainly postgraduate", and Medway College on the Medway campus.
+All students at the University of Kent were part of one of eight colleges.
+Each college had a master, who was responsible for enforcing University regulations and ensuring safe student conduct.
+Each college also had an elected student committee.
+There were seven colleges (Eliot, Rutherford, Keynes, Darwin, Turing, Park Wood, and Woolf) on the Canterbury campus, with Woolf being "mainly postgraduate", and Medway College on the Medway campus.
 The initial four colleges (Elliot, Rutherford, Keynes and Darwin) were established between 1965 and 1970, after which no new college was established at the Canterbury campus until Woolf in 2008.
-This has since been followed by Turing (2014) and Park Wood (2020).
-Chaucer College (1992), located on the same campus, enjoys some common life with the University of Kent, but remains independent, and is not a constituent college of the university.
+This was followed by Turing (2014) and Park Wood (2020).
+The university abolished the position of college master in 2020.
+Following this, a revision of the university's ordinances in June 2025 deleted the section on colleges that had been present up to the 2024 revision, removing then from the university's constitutional documents.
+As of 2025, only three of the university's residences still bear the names of colleges.